StevenWInfo/haskell-soda/README.md

 ###Reference

-Once I make the Haddock documentation viewable, I'll probably replace this section and have it point to that.
+Once I make the Haddock documentation easily viewable, I'll probably replace this section and have it point to that.

 ####SODA datatypes

 All of these types are part of the SodaType typeclass.
 Some are also grouped into subtypeclasses to put additional constraints on some of the SODA functions.
 You can view the details of how the types are grouped in Datatype.hs.

 <dl>
-    <dt>`Money`<dt>
+    <dt>Money<dt>
     <dd>
-        The type that corresponds with [SODA's Money type](https://dev.socrata.com/docs/datatypes/money.html).
+        The type that corresponds with <a href="https://dev.socrata.com/docs/datatypes/money.html">SODA's Money type</a>.
 The precision beyond the hundreths place doesn't make sense for how most currencies, including the U.S. dollar, is represented, but this datatype can represent any currency whose representation's precision is not necessarily restricted to the hundreths place.
     </dd>

-    <dt>`Double`<dt>
+    <dt>Double<dt>
     <dd>
-        The type that corresponds with [SODA's Double type](https://dev.socrata.com/docs/datatypes/double.html).
+        The type that corresponds with <a href="https://dev.socrata.com/docs/datatypes/double.html">SODA's Double type</a>.
 It's just a Haskell Double type.
     </dd>

-    <dt>`Number`<dt>
+    <dt>Number<dt>
     <dd>
-        The type that corresponds with [SODA's Number type](https://dev.socrata.com/docs/datatypes/double.html).
+        The type that corresponds with <a href="https://dev.socrata.com/docs/datatypes/double.html">SODA's Number type</a>.
 It's also currently just a newtype around Double.
 Number is actually supposed to have arbitrary precision, and is a bit repetative as a double since we already have double, but I wasn't exactly sure how to implement it.
 We'll have to look around for true arbitrary precision Haskell types.
     </dd>

-    <dt>`SodaText`<dt>
+    <dt>SodaText<dt>
     <dd>
-        The type that corresponds with [SODA's Text type](https://dev.socrata.com/docs/datatypes/text.html).
+        The type that corresponds with <a href="https://dev.socrata.com/docs/datatypes/text.html">SODA's Text type</a>.
 The difference in the name of the Haskell type and the SODA type is to prevent collisions and confusion with the popular Haskell Text type.
     </dd>

-    <dt>`Double`<dt>
+    <dt>Double<dt>
     <dd>
-        The type that corresponds with [SODA's Floating Timestamp Type](https://dev.socrata.com/docs/datatypes/floating_timestamp.html).
+        The type that corresponds with <a href="https://dev.socrata.com/docs/datatypes/floating_timestamp.html">SODA's Floating Timestamp Type</a>.
 The name is a bit different because floating timestamp seemed a bit long.
 The precision and rounding of this type need improvement.
     </dd>

-    <dt>`Point`<dt>
+    <dt>Point<dt>
     <dd>
-        The type that corresponds with [SODA's Point Type](https://dev.socrata.com/docs/datatypes/point.html).
+        The type that corresponds with <a href="https://dev.socrata.com/docs/datatypes/point.html">SODA's Point Type</a>.
 I didn't make it a simple tuple because the order of the longitude and latitude differ a bit in places.
 Also, this is a bit more descriptive.
     </dd>

-    <dt>`MultiPoint`<dt>
+    <dt>MultiPoint<dt>
     <dd>
-        The type that Corresponds with [SODA's Multipoint type](https://dev.socrata.com/docs/datatypes/multipoint.html).
+        The type that Corresponds with <a href="https://dev.socrata.com/docs/datatypes/multipoint.html">SODA's Multipoint type</a>.
 It's just a Haskell list of `Point`s
     </dd>

-    <dt>`Location`<dt>
+    <dt>Location<dt>
     <dd>
-        Corresponds with [SODA's Location type](https://dev.socrata.com/docs/datatypes/location.html).
+        Corresponds with <a href="https://dev.socrata.com/docs/datatypes/location.html">SODA's Location type</a>.
 According to the SODA documentation, location is a legacy datatype so it is discouraged from being used and some SODA functions available for the point datatype are not available for the location datatype.
 The constructor is not exported because there the library currently doesn't know how to represent them in the URL.
 Unless somebody really needs this type, I don't plan on working on it very much.
     </dd>

-    <dt>`Line`<dt>
+    <dt>Line<dt>
     <dd>
-        Corresponds with [SODA's Line type](https://dev.socrata.com/docs/datatypes/line.html).
+        Corresponds with <a href="https://dev.socrata.com/docs/datatypes/line.html">SODA's Line type</a>.
 It's just a newtype around a list of `Point`s
     </dd>

-    <dt>`MultiLine`<dt>
+    <dt>MultiLine<dt>
     <dd>
-        Corresponds with [SODA's Multiline type](https://dev.socrata.com/docs/datatypes/multiline.html).
+        Corresponds with <a href="https://dev.socrata.com/docs/datatypes/multiline.html">SODA's Multiline type</a>.
 Just a Haskell list of `Line` types.
     </dd>

-    <dt>`Polygon`<dt>
+    <dt>Polygon<dt>
     <dd>
-        Corresponds with [SODA's Polygon type](https://dev.socrata.com/docs/datatypes/polygon.html).
+        Corresponds with <a href="https://dev.socrata.com/docs/datatypes/polygon.html">SODA's Polygon type</a>.
 It's defined as a newtype around a list of list of `Point`s.
     </dd>

-    <dt>`MultiPolygon`<dt>
+    <dt>MultiPolygon<dt>
     <dd>
-        Corresponds with [SODA's Multipolygon type](https://dev.socrata.com/docs/datatypes/multipolygon.html).
+        Corresponds with <a href="https://dev.socrata.com/docs/datatypes/multipolygon.html">SODA's Multipolygon type</a>.
 It's defined as a list of `Polygon`s
     </dd>
 </dl>